Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: amayaeguizabal, Pixabay

-Keep The Chest Supported
+Keep the Chest Supported

-Two Hands At All Times
+Use Two Hands at All Times

-If you want your ferret to be comfortable and safe when you’re holding it, then always use two hands.
+If you want your ferret to be comfortable and safe when you’re holding it, always use two hands.
 When holding your ferret with just one hand, you won’t be able to provide sufficient support and prevent its back from stretching out, which can result in discomfort or pain for your furry ferret friend.

-The Proper Way To Hold a Ferret
+The Proper Way to Hold a Ferret

 Now that you understand the basic principles and rules of properly holding a ferret, let’s walk through the steps of picking up and holding your ferret in a safe and comfortable manner.
 There are other ways to hold a ferret, but this is the safest, easiest, and most comfortable method for both you and your pet.